austinmill/Coherent-Communication/README.md

 Test.py includes the common used optical tester/measurement, such as OSA, ESA, O/E eye diagram, optical power, constellation and EVM test.

-You could also edit the main.py to get other modulation formats and parameters, such as different Baudrate, ADC resolution/bandwidth
+You could also edit the main.py to get other modulation formats and parameters, such as different Baudrate, ADC/DAC resolution/bandwidth
 /sampling rate, OSNR, fiber spans, PMD...

 This sample is all based on published papers or books, could be used by the researchers of optical communication.
 Please feel free to